 The general approach to respirator selection requires knowledge of the specific contaminant, the air concentration and the occupational exposure limit.
 Some US health authorities have published recommendations for selecting respirators for mold remediation activities based upon the size of the contaminated area.
-The US CDC has prepared a chart containing population-specific recommendations for PPE, including respiratory protection, for protection against mold in flooded buildings.2
+The U.S. Centers for Disease Control and and Prevention (CDC) has prepared a chart containing population-specific recommendations for PPE, including respiratory protection, for protection against mold in flooded buildings.

 Organizations must implement a written respiratory protection program that meets the requirements of 29 CFR 1910.134 before requiring use of a respirator by workers.
 To learn more about how to implement and manage a program, please see our Center for Respiratory Protection.

 Additional Considerations for PPE after a Flood

 Hazardous levels of noise are common among workers involved in debris collection, site clearing and transportation activities.
 High exposures (>90dBA) are associated with operating heavy equipment, chippers, chain saws, and industrial vacuums.

 Virtually any model or brand of hearing protector, if properly selected and worn, is capable of providing more than 10 dB of protection.
 Consideration of other factors, such as overall comfort, is also important when selecting a hearing protection device.

 Potential head, eye and face hazards during emergency response/disaster recovery can include impacts, airborne particles, falling debris, building materials, glass, irritating vapors/gases, thermal hazards and fires.